On thermalization of two-level quantum systems: Introduction

-This paper is organized as follows: In section II, we first describe the thermalizing process of a qubit as a pin map.
-We then look at the optical master equation for a qubit to find out its time dependent solutions.
+First, we describe the thermalizing process of a qubit as a pin map.
+We then look at the quantum optical master equation for a qubit to find out its time dependent solutions.
 The affine transformation relating the initial state and the time-evolved state is then described.
 This affine transformation is then parametrized to find out the thermalizing Hamiltonian $H_{th}$ with a single-qubit ancilla simulating the heat bath.
-In section III, we consider the total Hamiltonian for four qubits -- two qubits as ancilla and two system qubits which are also interacting via $H_{th}$.
-Considering the initial states of the ancilla qubits to be thermal states (at different temperatures, in general), and considering different initial states of the system qubits, we then look at the time-evolved states of the system qubits for large enough time (until the system qubits equilibrate).
-We then numerically look at the final steady state temperatures of the system qubits with different initial temperatures of the ancilla qubits, and consequently obtain different phase diagrams.
-In section IV we draw our conclusions.
+In the following section, we consider the thermalizing Hamiltonian in a more general form and derive the conditions on the time dependence for thermalization to occur (in the infinite time limit).
+We also derive the necessary and sufficient conditions for such a Hamiltonian to lead to Markovian dynamics for the system evolution.
+Further, we derive the Lindblad type master equation for a system dynamics arising out of our general form of Hamiltonian.
+And finally, we draw our conclusions.